-Pursuant to the Delegation of Authority dated March 26, 2015, as executed by the Commissioner of the State of Alaska, Department of Administration ("Department"), John Boucher, Deputy Commissioner of the Department, hereby adopts, pursuant to authority under AS 39.30-090-098, the AlaskaCare Employee Health Plan dated January 1, 2016 ("plan"), as the official plan document governing the benefits contained therein.
+Sheldon Fisher, Commissioner of the Department of Administration, hereby adopts, pursuant to authority under AS 39.30-090-098, the AlaskaCare Employee Health Plan dated January 1, 2017 ("plan"), as the official plan document governing the benefits contained therein.
 The plan is effective upon adoption and applies to claims submitted for payment with dates of service on or after the date indicated below.
 All prior plan booklets, documents and related amendments are hereby repealed in their entirety.

-Dated: January 26, 2016
+Dated: